Nikunjmistry22/Pandas-Helper/docs/pandas_helper_api_documentation.md

 - **Purpose:** Perform group-by operation on specified column(s) with specified aggregation.
 - **Description:** This endpoint performs a group-by operation on the specified column(s) using the specified aggregation method ('max', 'min', 'sum', 'avg', or 'count').
 If the DataFrame is not available, it returns a message indicating that there is no DataFrame.
 - **End Result:** Returns the HTML representation of the grouped DataFrame or a message indicating that there is no DataFrame available.
+## 14. `/show_isna`

+- **Method:** GET
+- **Purpose:** Display the count of missing values in the DataFrame.
+- **Description:** This endpoint calculates and displays the count of missing values (NaN) in each column of the DataFrame.
+If the DataFrame is not available, it returns a message indicating that there is no DataFrame.
+- **End Result:** Returns the HTML representation of the missing value counts or a message indicating that there is no DataFrame available.

+## 15. `/show_fillna`

+- **Method:** GET
+- **Parameter:**
+  - `target_column` (required)
+  - `target_column_value` (required)
+- **Purpose:** Fill missing values in the specified column with a given value.
+- **Description:** This endpoint fills missing values in the specified column of the DataFrame with the provided value.
+If the DataFrame is not available or the specified column is not present, it returns a message indicating that there is no DataFrame or the column is invalid.
+- **End Result:** Returns the HTML representation of the DataFrame with filled values or a message indicating that there is no DataFrame available.

+## 16. `/show_ffill`

+- **Method:** GET
+- **Parameter:**
+  - `target_column` (required)
+- **Purpose:** Forward fill missing values in the specified column.
+- **Description:** This endpoint forward fills missing values in the specified column of the DataFrame.
+If the DataFrame is not available or the specified column is not present, it returns a message indicating that there is no DataFrame or the column is invalid.
+- **End Result:** Returns the HTML representation of the DataFrame with forward-filled values or a message indicating that there is no DataFrame available.

+## 17. `/show_bfill`

+- **Method:** GET
+- **Parameter:**
+  - `target_column` (required)
+- **Purpose:** Backward fill missing values in the specified column.
+- **Description:** This endpoint backward fills missing values in the specified column of the DataFrame.
+If the DataFrame is not available or the specified column is not present, it returns a message indicating that there is no DataFrame or the column is invalid.
+- **End Result:** Returns the HTML representation of the DataFrame with backward-filled values or a message indicating that there is no DataFrame available.

+## 18. `/dropna`

+- **Method:** GET
+- **Parameter:**
+  - `criteria` (required)
+    - Options:
+      - `how_row`: Drop rows based on a specified condition
+      - `how_col`: Drop columns based on a specified condition
+      - `thresh_row`: Drop rows based on the threshold
+      - `thresh_col`: Drop columns based on the threshold
+  - `how` (required for `how_row` and `how_col`)
+  - `thresh` (required for `thresh_row` and `thresh_col`)
+- **Purpose:** Drop rows or columns based on specified conditions or thresholds.
+- **Description:** This endpoint drops rows or columns based on the specified criteria.
+It supports dropping rows based on conditions ('how_row'), dropping columns based on conditions ('how_col'), dropping rows based on a threshold ('thresh_row'), and dropping columns based on a threshold ('thresh_col').
+If the DataFrame is not available, it returns a message indicating that there is no DataFrame.
+- **End Result:** Returns the HTML representation of the DataFrame after dropping rows or columns or a message indicating that there is no DataFrame available.

+## 19. `/drop`

+- **Method:** GET
+- **Parameter:**
+  - `drop_type` (required)
+    - Options:
+      - `row`: Drop specified row numbers
+      - `column`: Drop specified column names
+  - `row_numbers` (required for `row`)
+  - `column_names` (required for `column`)
+- **Purpose:** Drop specified rows or columns from the DataFrame.
+- **Description:** This endpoint drops specified rows or columns from the DataFrame based on the specified drop type.
+It supports dropping rows by providing row numbers ('row') and dropping columns by providing column names ('column').
+If the DataFrame is not available, it returns a message indicating that there is no DataFrame.
+- **End Result:** Returns the HTML representation of the DataFrame after dropping specified rows or columns or a message indicating that there is no DataFrame available.

+## 20. `/show_drop_duplicates`

+- **Method:** GET
+- **Parameter:**
+  - `parameters` (required)
+    - Options:
+      - `first`: Keep the first occurrence of duplicates
+      - `last`: Keep the last occurrence of duplicates
+- **Purpose:** Display the DataFrame after dropping duplicate rows.
+- **Description:** This endpoint drops duplicate rows from the DataFrame based on the specified parameters ('first' or 'last').
+If the DataFrame is not available, it returns a message indicating that there is no DataFrame.
+- **End Result:** Returns the HTML representation of the DataFrame after dropping duplicate rows or a message indicating that there is no DataFrame available.

+## 21. `/show_duplicates`

+- **Method:** GET
+- **Purpose:** Display information about duplicate rows in the DataFrame.
+- **Description:** This endpoint identifies and displays information about duplicate rows in the DataFrame.
+If duplicate rows are found, it returns a JSON representation of the duplicate rows; otherwise, it returns a message indicating that no duplicates were found.
+If the DataFrame is not available, it returns a message indicating that there is no DataFrame.
+- **End Result:** Returns a JSON representation of duplicate rows or a message indicating that there are no duplicates or no DataFrame available.

+## 22. `/show_reset_index`

+- **Method:** GET
+- **Purpose:** Reset the index of the DataFrame.
+- **Description:** This endpoint resets the index of the DataFrame.
+If the DataFrame is not available, it returns a message indicating that there is no DataFrame.
+- **End Result:** Returns the HTML representation of the DataFrame with reset index or a message indicating that there is no DataFrame available.

+## 23. `/logs`

+- **Method:** GET
+- **Purpose:** Display logs.
+- **Description:** This endpoint returns the logs generated during the API requests.
+If no logs are available, it returns a message indicating that there are no logs.
+- **End Result:** Returns the logs or a message indicating that there are no logs available.